Lord Forrester

 On the death of Sir William in 1796 the said baronies passed to his brother Sir John Dick, and in 1812 on his death they passed to his brother Sir Robert Keith Dick.
 In 1869 the barony of Corstorphine was sold to a John Dickson, then residing at Saughton Mains, which was confirmed on 4 May 1871.
 The barony remained with the Dickson family, who were for the most part Edinburgh lawyers, until 1986 when the last remaining interests in the barony, for by this time almost all of the land had been sold, was given to The Corstorphine Trust.

 Title passed from The Corstorphine Trust to the present and 34th Baron of Corstorphine, Michael John Milne in November 2005.
 The title was recorded in the Scottish Barony Register on 21 December 2005.
-Currently this private register as well as the Barony is not recognised by the Court of the Lord Lyon or Crown.

 James Baillie's first wife Johanna died early.
 He then married Janet Ruthven, daughter of the Earl of Forth.
-This latest Lord Forrester was a man of dubious morals and seduced his niece, the wife of an Edinburgh burgess James Nimmo.
+Baillie was a man of dubious morals and seduced his niece Christian Nimmo, the wife of an Edinburgh burgess.
 She, however, later quarrelled with Forrester and stabbed him to death in his garden at Corstorphine on 26 August 1679.
 Mrs. Nimmo was later executed at the Cross of Edinburgh for the murder.
+Her story was the inspiration for Kate Foster's 2023 novel The Maiden, which tells the story from Christian's perspective.
+The tree under which James was murdered was said to be the largest sycamore tree in Scotland, and his ghost was said to haunt the tree.

 The titles then fell to William, the son of his brother William Baillie and his wife Lillias, daughter of the first Lord Forrester.
 William, as 4th Lord Forrester, married Margaret, daughter of Sir Andrew Birnie, a Judge of the Court of Session.
 They had several children including George who succeeded to the title on the death of his father in 1705.
 During this period, in 1698, the estate of Corstorphine was sold to Hugh Wallace of Ingliston, a Writer to the Signet.
 He later, in 1713, sold it to Sir James Dick of Prestonfield, in whose family it remained until 1869.
 (The Dicks were a prominent family of lawyers and merchants in Edinburgh.
 Sir James Dick (1643–1728) was a merchant and baillie of Edinburgh and also served as Dean of Guild and later Lord Provost.)